BARDSEY FIELDS

 Butterfly species

 Over 20 butterfly species were recorded in 2024, many of which breed on the site.
 The land holds the only colony of Common Blue butterflies in the local area, having disappeared from all other surrounding parishes due to habitat loss.
-Moth species have not been recorded, however the day flying Chimney Sweeper was recorded in large numbers along with day flying burnet moths in the grasslands, both species indicators of good habitat and unimproved grassland where they breed.
+Moth species have not been recorded, however the day flying Chimney Sweeper has been recorded in large numbers along with day flying burnet moths in the grasslands.
+Both of these species are indicators of good habitat and unimproved grassland where they breed.

 Carbon storage